JupiterOne-Archives/docs/knowledgeBase/jupiterOne-query-language_(J1QL)/adv-example-resources-not-tagged.md

 Tagging is highly recommended for resources in cloud environments such as AWS, Azure, and GCP.
 For example, it is common to use tags to track `cost-center` or `project`.
 It is recommended that you assign `classification` tag to all databases and data stores, such as buckets, blobs, disks.

+Tags you apply in JupiterOne remain within JupiterOne and do not apply back to the source resources.

 ## Query Resources with Tags

 Use this example query: